miguelgd54/Sleep-Onset-Estimation/README.md

-# Sleep Onset-Estimation: Project at NGoggle Diagnostics
+# Sleep Onset Estimation: Project at NGoggle Diagnostics

 This is a sample data science and machine learning project from the work I do at NGoggle Diagnostics Inc. This project uses data from publicly available databases.
 The data used is from Sleep-EDF database.